hashkat/hashkat/docs/tutorial02.md

 It is necessary to rename the output directory before running a new simulation or your data will be over-written and lost.

-`~/hashkat/output/`

-Here we show you how to REMOVE the files, which is permanent.

 ##### To Move:

-Create a new directory to store your old simulation output, for example:
+Create a new directory, for example, 'My_Output', to store your old simulation output:

 `mkdir ~/hashkat/My_Output`

-because this is off the path, you may simply move the unwanted files & directories into 'My_Output' and they will be invisible to **hashkat**:
+You may simply move the unwanted files & directories into 'My_Output' and they will be invisible to **#k@**:

 `mv ~/hashkat/network_stat.dat ~/hashkat/My_Output/`

 `mv -r ~/hashkat/output/ ~/hashkat/My_Output/`

-If you do this more than once, you will end up with a lot of output directories of the same name in 'My_Output'.
-Therefore you may want to move and rename them at the same time.

 ##### To Rename:

-You may also simply rename the unwanted files and directories, which will make them invisible to **hashkat**.
-You may rename by copying them to a new name, then removing the old name or by using the **mv** command.
+You may also simply rename the files and directories, which will make them invisible to **#k@**.
+You may rename by using the **mv** command.

-To copy:

-`cp network_state.dat my_network_state.dat`

-`cp -r output unwanted_output`

-then remove the old file:

-`rm network_state.dat`

-`rm -r output`

-or to simply rename:
+To rename:

 `mv network_state.dat my_network_state.dat`

-`mv output my_output
+`mv output my_output`

 #### Run New Simulation